vectorete/wordle-game/README.md

 <h3 align="center">Wordle Game</h3>

   <p align="center">
-    A Java-based Wordle game implementing a Model-View-Controller (MVC) architecture.
-This game involves two players: Player 1 who selects the word, and Player 2 who tries to guess the word within a set number of attempts.
-The game includes a ranking system, a congratulatory or encouragement message at the end of the game, and allows navigation between windows through a menu.
+The project is about a Java-based Wordle game that adopts a Model-View-Controller (MVC) architecture.
+The game consists of two players: Player 1 who selects the word, and Player 2 who tries to guess the word within a particular amount of attempts.
+The game has a ranking system, a celebratory or encouragement message at the end of a try, and allows navigation between windows through the menu.
     <br />
     <a href="https://github.com/vectorete/wordle-game"><strong>Explore the docs »</strong></a>
     <br />